maxwills/XPImageGeneration/README.md

 During this experiment, we ask you to complete a set of tasks using the Pharo object-centric debugging tools (https://pharo.org/).
 We collect anonymous data and surveys that are automatically sent to a server hosted by Inria (https://www.inria.fr/en).

+**IMPORTANT: To avoid biasing the results of the experiment, please do not communicate any information about it to someone else.**

-To participate to the experiment, please follow the instructions below.
+To participate to the experiment, **PLEASE FOLLOW WITH GREAT ATTENTION THE INSTRUCTIONS BELOW**.

 ## Your participation